Archaeology of Native American and Spanish Encounters in Georgia

 LocationDougherty County (near Albany), Georgia, USA

-This archaeological field school will be conducted at two large towns in southwestern Georgia established by Native American members of the prehistoric Mississippian culture (ca. AD 1000-1600) in southwestern Georgia.
-The site features three large earthen platform mounds build by Native people for social and religious purposes.
+This archaeological field school will be conducted at two large towns in southwestern Georgia established by Native American members of the prehistoric Mississippian culture (ca. AD 1000-1600).
+The oldest site features three large earthen platform mounds built by Native people for social and religious purposes.
 The mounds are surrounded by an extensive village.
 The size and complexity of the site indicate that it functioned for a time as the regional capital.
 The other site succeeded the first one and it is marked by more than 15 small, earthen mounds, apparently used for multiple purposes.

-Historical documents also indicate that the infamous Spanish conquistador, Hernando de Soto, passed through or very close to the site in the spring of 1540.
+Historical documents, and prior archaeological evidence, also indicate that the infamous Spanish conquistador, Hernando de Soto, passed through or very close to these sites in the spring of 1540.
 In his day this Indian territory was known as Capachequi.
 By the seventeenth century a group of missionized Indians had reoccupied the oldest site.

-The priority of the field school will be to train students in archaeological field methods.
-That goal will be met by involving participants in the documentation and exploration of this important site.
+The ultimate goal of this field school is to train students in archaeological field methods.
+That goal will be met by involving participants in the documentation and exploration of both of these important sites.
 One activity will involve sampling deposits in the village area with small tests.
-Other sections of the village will be examined by more intensive excavation in order to document the locations of Native-built structures.
+Other sections of the villages will be examined by more intensive excavation in order to document the locations of Native-built structures.
 In addition, geophysical survey will be conducted to further document the extent and kinds of buried evidence present across the large area.